sam-mcclure/Study-Guide/Algorithms/Notes.md

 * When any function is called from main(), the memory is allocated to it on stack.
 A recursive function calls itself and the memory for the called function is allocated on top of the memory allocated to calling the first function and a different copy of local variables is created for each function call.
 When the base case is reached, the function returns its value to the function by whom it is called and memory is de-allocated and the process continues

 * All problems that can be solved recursively can also be solved iteratively.
 Recursive programs have greater space and time requirements than iterative problems, but recursive solutions are cleaner and simpler

+## Dynamic Programming

+* Dynamic Programming is mainly an optimization over plain recursion.
+Wherever we see a recursive solution that has repeated calls for same inputs, we can optimze it using dynamic programming.
+The idea is to simply store the results of subproblems, so that we do not have to re-compute them when needed later

+* This simple optimization reduces time complexitites from exponential to ploynomial